plogs/asopposedtowhat.com/content/posts/draft-ideas.md

 "Preferred" personal pronouns?

-No, You get to choose your name, not your pronouns.
-Why?
-Because I "identity as" (and actually am) a person whose "lived experience" says that one should be the master of their own thoughts and speach;
-therefore insisting, either implicitly or explicitly, that I use someone else's words is not only an egotistically rude request to me as a person worthy of respect, but also dangerously "harmful" to my well-being as a legitimate person (because it offends me deeply and makes me feel bad inside).
+No, you get to choose your name, not your pronouns.
+I "identity as" (and actually am) a person whose "lived experience" says one should be the master of their own thoughts and speech; therefore when someone insists, either implicitly or explicitly, that I use their words and not mine, their request is not merely egotistically rude and offensive to me as a person, but also painful and causes me "harm" (because it makes me feel bad, as if I'm no longer in a "safe space").

 [^1]: _writing/books/ideas/standardsofthought/everythingiswhatitis.odt